 Common shares (either in the form of common shares or ADSs) in respect of RSUs allocated to a participant will not be eligible to be withdrawn by a participant from the trust established pursuant to the RSU Plan for the period of time (the "lock-up period") set forth in the RSU Plan.
-Common shares or ADSs become "unlocked" and may be withdrawn or transferred from the trust at the election of a participant as follows: one-third after the first anniversary of the grant date, one-third after the second anniversary of the grant date, and one-third after the third anniversary of the Grant Date.
+Common shares or ADSs become "unlocked" and may be withdrawn or transferred from the trust at the election of a participant as follows: one-third after the first anniversary of the grant date, and one-third after the third anniversary of the Grant Date.
 In the event of (i) death, (ii) disability as the result of a work injury, (iii) retirement on or after age 60, in each case prior to termination of service, or (iv) subject to exceptions specified in the RSU Plan, the termination of employment or resignation by a participant, the locked portion of a participant's RSUs will continue to become unlocked on each subsequent anniversary of the Grant Date after such event.
 In the event of death, a participant's awards will be paid to his personal representative or estate as provided by applicable law.
 The locked portion of a participant's RSU award may be cancelled for no value for certain events specified in the RSU Plan.
 The Compensation Committee, in its sole discretion, may (but will not be required to) reallocate all or a portion of RSUs forfeited by a participant to a different participant or participants continuing in employment on such unlocking schedule as the Compensation Committee may determine.
-If we are party to a "Change of Control," as defined in the RSU Plan, the Board of Directors may determine to cancel each outstanding award after payment to participants of the fair market value of the common shares subject to the award at the time of the transaction constituting the Change of Control, provide for assumption of the awards or substitution of comparable awards by the surviving or acquiring company in the transaction, or accelerate the unlocking, in whole or in part
+If we are party to a "Change of Control," as defined in the RSU Plan, the board of directors may determine to cancel each outstanding award after payment to participants of the fair market value of the common shares subject to the award at the time of the transaction constituting the Change of Control, provide for assumption of the awards, subject to effectiveness of the transaction.

 Amendments.
-Our Board of Directors may amend, suspend or terminate the RSU Plan or the Compensation Committee's authority to grant awards under the RSU Plan without the consent of participants; provided, however, that, without the consent of an affected participant, no such Board action may materially and adversely affect the rights of the participant under any outstanding award.
+Our board of directors may amend, suspend or terminate the RSU Plan or the Compensation Committee's authority to grant awards under the RSU Plan without the consent of participants; provided, however, that, without the consent of an affected participant, no such board action may materially and adversely affect the rights of the participant under any outstanding award.
 The Compensation Committee may amend any outstanding award without the consent of the affected participant; provided, however, that, without such consent, no such action may materially and adversely affect the rights of the participant under any outstanding award.
-Unless earlier terminated by action of the Board of Directors, the RSU Plan will remain in effect until such time as no common shares remain available for delivery under the RSU Plan and we have no further rights or obligations with respect to outstanding awards under the RSU Plan.
+Unless earlier terminated by action of the board of directors, the RSU Plan will remain in effect until such time as no common shares remain available for delivery under the RSU Plan and we have no further rights or obligations with respect to outstanding awards under the RSU Plan.

-On May 23, 2014, under the 2014 RSU Plan, we established a trust that is governed by a third party trustee and deposited US\$7.0 million into the trust.
-The trustee used the funds to acquire 4,234,884 ordinary shares in the open market.
-Those ordinary shares have been granted to employees and directors, and vest ratably over a three year service vesting period.
-The aggregate fair value of the restricted shares at the grant date was determined to be US\$7,042,725 and such amount will be recognized as compensation expense using the straight-line method.
-As of December 31, 2014, US\$1.4 million was recognized as share-based compensation expenses.
+On May 23, 2014, the Company established a trust that is governed by a third party trustee and deposited US\$7,042,725 into the trust.
+The trustee used the funds to acquire 4,234,884 common shares in the open market.
+The awards vest ratably over a three year service vesting period.
+The aggregate fair value of the restricted shares granted at the grant date shall be recognized as compensation expense using the straight-line method.
+The shares held by the third party trustee are legally outstanding as of December 31, 2015.